wkumari/draft-wkumari-opsawg-sdi/README.md

-   This reference architecture is intended to incrementally improve upon commonly accepted "auto-install" practices used today that may transmit configurations unencrypted (e.g., unencrypted config files which can be downloaded connecting to unprotected ports in datacenters, mailing initial config files on flash drives, or
+   This reference architecture is intended to incrementally improve upon commonly accepted "auto-install" practices used today that may transmit configurations unencrypted (e.g., unencrypted configuration files which can be downloaded connecting to unprotected ports in datacenters, mailing initial configuration files on flash drives, or